 - Continuing our focus on Pasifika and diverse knowledges

-- Exploring knowledge in other areas – like youth, diverse communities and indigenous climate change adaptation
+- Exploring knowledge in other areas – like housing, diverse communities and climate justice

 - Creating more ways for you to use new knowledge to make the transformation you want to see

-- Developing ways to continue these transformations so that community knowledge is valued alongside academic research and institutional reports.
+- Developing ways to continue these transformations so that community knowledge and lived experience is valued alongside academic research and institutional reports.